tabarra/txAdmin/docs/dev_notes.md

     - so even if no mutex/netid, if there is a ServerPlayer with the same license, return it instead of DatabasePlayer
     - maybe doesn't really matter?! maybe we just need to add a method to PlayerlistManager to notify when a player dbData was modified, and that would trigger `ServerPlayer.updateDbData()` or something like that?

-- [ ] modal should also retunr old ids in a separate prop only available for registered players
+- [x] modal should also return old ids in a separate prop only available for registered players
+- [ ] ban/warn all available identifiers
+- [ ] add last connection date to offline player modal (issue #689)
 - [ ] fix player modal in nui menu

 - [ ] update master action > database cleanup (specially case for removing older whitelists)
 - [ ] update master action > importing bans
 - [ ] create daily cron to optimize database: